 apricots are grown here, despite winter gales with winds of sometimes 100mph gusts and salt spray.

 ‘Dun Beth’ is marked on Blaeu’s map of Caithness, where it is depicted as a tower on an island.

-him by William Sinclair, Earl of Caithness, Sinclair had then made off with much of Keith‘s property, including a feather bed without a bolster, an old counting table and some weaponry and
+William Sinclair, Earl of Caithness, Sinclair had then made off with much of Keith‘s property, including a feather bed without a bolster, an old counting table and some weaponry and armour.

 By 1507 Dunbeath had passed to the Innes family, and they held it until 1529 when it was acquired by the Sinclairs of Geanies, who built much of the existing building about 1620.
 Sir John Sinclair of Dunbeath is on record in the 1640s, then William Sinclair of Dunbeath towards the end of the 17th century.
 The castle had been besieged and taken by a force for the Marquis of Montrose in 1650, but it was quickly recaptured after his defeat at the Battle of Carbisdale.
 The family were made baronets in 1704, and now live in London in England, having sold the property in 1945.
 The house was altered in the 1850s by the architect David Bryce and in 1881, and is still occupied.